The issue with the lack of USBs on MacBook Pro is solved with FlexiHub

 - Now, go to the remote computer to share a USB port there, for the ports you don't want to share press the 'Lock' button.
 If you need to unlock the device, press 'Unlock' button.
 Use ‘Connect’ button to access the USB 2.0 from MacBook Pro.

 That’s it!
 You can use the contents and functionality of the remote USB device as if it were inserted locally.
 Plus, FlexiHub has a very useful feature - USB-C ports are also supported.

 You don't need any long cables, additional settings or any hardware.
 Just insert the USB device on the remote computer and access it from your MacBook Pro.

-FlexiHub is a versatile solution and offers several subscriptions you may choose from.
+FlexiHub is a versatile solution and you may set as many connections as you need.
 It is easy to use and easy to manage.